The story of Kylie Minogue's Glastonbury Sunday Legends set

 The Aussie singer's 2019 show was named the most watched Glastonbury performance of all time, but why was it so important?

-The Aussie singer has achieved many things in her career, and one of the most recent is her record breaking Sunday Legends set at the festival in 2019.
+The Aussie singer has achieved many things in her career, but her record breaking Sunday Legends set at Glastonbury Festiival in 2019 has to be one of them.

-Not only did the Princess of Pop join the likes of Lionel Ritchie, Dolly Parton and Barry Gibb to play the coveted Sunday teatime slot at on the Pyramid Stage and last year, but it was reported to be the most watched Glastonbury performance ever.
+Not only did the Princess of Pop join the likes of Lionel Ritchie, Dolly Parton and Barry Gibb to play the coveted Sunday teatime slot at on the Pyramid Stage, but it was dubbed most watched Glastonbury performance ever.

 It smashed headline performances from Ed Sheeran, Adele and Beyonce with a peak of 3.9million people watching the closing part of her set at the same time.

-The slot was particularly poignant for the 51-year-old Aussie star, who was actually supposed to play the festival back in 2005.
+The slot was particularly poignant for the 54-year-old star who was actually supposed to play the festival back in 2005.

 Find out why she was forced to cancel her slot back then and why her 2019 performance was so significant.